Spencerley/tech257-IaC/README.md

 - Ansible: An open-source tool that can be used for configuration management, application deployment, and IaC.
 - AWS CloudFormation: A proprietary tool from Amazon Web Services (AWS) that can be used to provision and manage AWS resources.
 - Azure Resource Manager (ARM): A proprietary tool from Microsoft Azure that can be used to provision and manage Azure resources.
+- Puppet:
+- Chef: similar to Ansible for Configuration Management.

 ### Deeper dive into tooling:
 1. Terraform: